Flinze/job-scraper/README.md

 # job-scraper
-A job scraping web application that scrapes job listings for entry level positions.
+A job basic scraping web application that scrapes job listings for entry level positions.

 # To run locally:
 Client: